 The main objective of EEG signals study is to measure and further analyse electrical activity on the human scalp.
 The human brain has approximately 100 billion neurons.
 In simple terms, the EEG signal can be described as the sum of electrical activity of these neurons.
 Conventional devices designed to measure brain activity usually have 24 scanning electrodes.

 We have a modern laboratory EEG scanning device with up to 128 sensors, which provides more complex insight into brain activity.
 This device allows real-time scanning and generation of a large amount of data, the subsequent analysis of which requires appropriate computing power.
 Therefore in this application area, we are focused on utilization of state-of-the-art hardware emphasizing possible parallelization of computations.
-We are currently employing the NVIDIA graphical processing units (GPU) while planning the use of the Anselm supercomputer.

 Complex network analysis